BenVal555/IST_labo1/README.md

 ben@ben-virtual-machine:/dev$ ls -l sda2
 brw-rw---- 1 root disk 8, 2 Okt  1 11:29 sda2
 ```
-With hdparm -t do a timing test on the boot partition.
-What throughput do you get?
+*With hdparm -t do a timing test on the boot partition.
+What throughput do you get?*

+We get a throughput of roughly 353MB/sec

 ```shell
 ben@ben-virtual-machine:/dev$ sudo hdparm -t /dev/sda2
 [sudo] password for ben: